FrancesCoronel/intro-cs/GLOSSARY.md

 ## MOOC

-stands for Massive Open Online Course and is a course of study made available over the Internet without charge to a very large number of people
+This stands for "Massive Open Online Course" and is a course of study made available over the Internet without charge to a very large number of people

 ## Silicon Valley

-the southern portion of the San Francisco Bay Area of Northern California in the US that serves as the home to many of the world's largest high tech corporations, as well as thousands of tech startup companies
+The southern portion of the San Francisco Bay Area of Northern California in the US that serves as the home to many of the world's largest high tech corporations, as well as thousands of tech startup companies.

 ## Sunrise Calendar